 What to Expect at a Las Vegas Formula 1 Race

 And it’s not all about the race.
 As Formula 1 fans know, the atmosphere plays a large part in the sport.
-For that, race organizers are creating a year-round, 36-acre “Formula 1 Experience” that allows fans to get up close and personal with the cars, offering a behind-the-scenes look at the team effort that goes into such a race.
+For that, race organizers are creating a year-round, “Formula 1 Experience” that allows fans to get up close and personal with the cars, offering a behind-the-scenes look at the team effort that goes into such a race.